sokratis-xyz/polymath/README.md

-# Polymath : High performance web search searvice
+# Polymath : High performance web search service

 A high-performance web service that processes search queries, retrieves relevant content, and performs semantic chunking and embedding operations.
 This is similar to what perplexity.ai does.